 |Meaning||Bunch of shares held by an investor indicating ownership in a Corporation||The fund is operated by an AMC (Asset Management CompanyAsset Management CompanyAn Asset Management Company (AMC) refers to a fund house, which pools money from various sources and invests the same in purchasing capital on behalf of their investors.) pooling funds from investors and investing in a portfolio of assets.|

 |Final Investment||Directly in the stock market||In the fund through which investment is directed.|

 |Value Determination||Price of share on the exchange||NAV (Net Asset Value)|

-Whether making an investment in Stocks or Mutual fund is a completely personal decision, one should understand the pros and cons associated with each of the avenues.
-Both these options are suitable for small-scale investors with limited investments.
-Though stocks provide the opportunity of directly investing in the stock market, one needs to keep a regular track of the performance to decide the future course of action.
-The risk and rewards are completely borne by the investor.
+Whether investing in stocks or Mutual funds is a completely personal decision, one should understand the pros and cons of each avenue.
+Both of these options are suitable for small-scale investors with limited investments.
+Though stocks provide the opportunity to invest in the stock market directly, one needs to keep a regular track of the performance to decide the future course of action.
+The investor completely bears the risk and rewards.

 On the other hand, mutual funds provide the cushion of diversification in the basket.
-This is helpful as the risk gets spread out and in case one sector is going through a difficult phase.
-In addition, these funds are managed by professionals within the ambit of strategies committed and hence the investors can be relieved of constant monitoring of the investment.
+It is helpful as the risk gets spread out in case one sector is going through a difficult phase.
+Besides, these funds are managed by professionals within the ambit of strategies committed.
+Hence the investors can be relieved of constant monitoring of the investment.

-Thus, depending on the risk-taking ability and term of investment, the investors shall consider either of the opportunities or can consider both opportunities.
-The aspect of duration also has to be considered since both stocks and mutual funds can be held for short, medium or long-term.
+Thus, depending on the risk-taking ability and term of investment, investors shall consider either or both of the opportunities.
+The duration aspect also has to be considered since both stocks, and mutual funds can be held for the short, medium, or long-term.

-This has been a guide to top differences between stocks vs mutual funds along with infographics and comparative tables.
+This article has been a guide to stocks vs. mutual funds.
+Here we discuss the top differences between stocks and mutual funds, infographics, and comparative tables.
 You may also have a look at the following articles for gaining further knowledge in finance –